Publication Ethics Statement

-SPECTA Journal of Technology regards a plagiarism as a serious offense.
-Authors who deliberately quote or use materials from works or articles that have been issued will be categorized into SPECTA’s black list.
-Therefore, the authors must ensure that the written article is original.
-If the authors use the work and / or words of others, the writers must pay attention to exactly how to cite from other references.
+SPECTA Journal of Technology regards plagiarism as a serious offense.
+Authors who deliberately quote or use materials from published works or articles without proper references will be blacklisted.
+Therefore, the authors must ensure the originality of the written article.
+If the authors use others' works, either full or partial, they must pay attention to how to cite them.

 Data Access and Retention

-Authors are asked to provide the raw data related to their manuscripts for editorials and should be prepared to provide public access to such data (in accordance with Statement of ALPSP-STM data and database).
+Authors have to provide the raw data related to their manuscripts for editorials and be prepared to provide public access to such data (per Statement of ALPSP-STM data and database).
 If possible, data should be kept for a considerable time after publication.

 An author should not submit the same article to different journals or publishers.
-The multiple, redundant or concurrent publication of the same article to different journals simultaneously is an unethical and unacceptable behavior.
+The multiple, redundant or concurrent publication of the same article to several journals simultaneously is unethical and unacceptable.

 Acknowledgment of Sources

-If the written article is influenced or inspired by other people's work, the author must provide clear information about it.
+If the written article is influenced or inspired by other people's work, the author must clarify it.
 The quoted sources must be from an influential publication and match the written field subject.

-Authors of the reports must present an accurate account of the research done by them and the discussion about the research purpose as well.
-The reports are reported based on accurate data.
-The article should have detailed and clear references.
-False or inaccurate reports are considered as unethical and unacceptable behavior.
+Authors must report an accurate account of their research.
+The reports are should be based on real data and should be accompanied by detailed and accurate references.
+False or inaccurate reports are considered unethical and unacceptable behavior.